YOGA & BODY WORK

 Tasmania - www.shyam.net.au

-Victoria - www.yogavic.org.au
+Victoria - www.yogavic.org.au (a more traditional/authentic/basic ashram type retreat)

 Great podcasts: Dharma Seed, Tara Brach, Petrea King, Jack Kornfield, Yoga Talks,